 Continue Repayments on the Car Loan

-Once you inform the lender that the applicant has passed away; the ownership of the car will be transferred to your name along with the loan.
-So, if you do wish to continue repaying the loan, check the amount that you will owe each month by using the car loan EMI calculator.
+Once you inform the lender that the applicant has passed away, the car’s ownership will be transferred to your name along with the loan.
+So, if you do wish to continue repaying the car loan EMIs, check the amount that you will owe each month by using the car loan EMI calculator.

-The loan application and approval process is very fast compared to other lenders and banks.
+The loan application and approval process is speedy compared to other lenders and banks.
 Additionally, if you have any queries or issues, PaySense is just a few phone taps away.
-So, god forbid, but if you ever face a situation such as the one mentioned above, then you can find answers to your questions immediately.
+So, God forbid, but if you ever face a situation such as the one mentioned above, then you can find answers to your questions immediately.

 Apply for Loans of upto ₹5 Lakhs easily using your phone or laptop, and pay back on low EMIs